 Not only this is a mild inconvenience if you’re traveling to this country but you will be miss lots of original and great content such as Movie, Music, and books for yourself.
 If you can manage to successfully learn, you’ve got yourself a job as a translator or interpreter.

 Read — (i) Japanese Courses in Delhi (ii) Japanese Classes in Bangalore (iii) Benefits of Learning Korean (iv) Scope of Chinese Language (v) Korean Institutes in Delhi (vi) Korean Institutes in India (vii) Chinese Courses in Mumbai (viii) Mandarin Classes in Bangalore (ix) Proficiency of Korean (x) JLPT exam (xi) Why Learn Korean? (xii) Chinese Language Scope.

 According to my personal experience, not many succeeded in speaking the language with high level of competency.
 Japanese is considered difficult for English speakers.
 It has three alphabet systems (Hiragana, Katakana and Kanji).

 Since there are very few people who know Japanese in India.
 Therefore having this skills can give you great job and business opportunities both in India and in the worldwide community.
 Generally, there’s less competition for positions with Japanese-speaking applicants.
 If you want to learn a language with less competition, high competitive edge, better pay and more opportunities.
 Then Japanese is the right choice.

-More than 5,000 Japanese firms are operating in India.
+As of Oct, 2018, More than 5,100 Japanese firms are operating in India.
 This is in-demand language will make your resume in-demand as well.
 Japan not only has a unique culture but it has a beautifully ancient vibrant culture.
 From manga to bonsai, Japanese culture has found itself inside many households all over the world.

 5. Unique Culture and Music & Movies